0x90d/videoduplicatefinder/README.md

 # Partial Clip Detection

 VDF can detect when a shorter video is a partial clip of a longer one — for example, a scene ripped from a movie, or a clip saved from a longer recording.
-This works even when there is no visual overlap between the two files.
+Candidates are found by audio fingerprinting, so it catches clips the normal visual scan misses; by default each audio match is then visually confirmed by comparing frames at the matched offset.

 It runs as an **optional second phase** after the normal visual duplicate scan, using an audio fingerprinting pipeline (Chromaprint-style chroma extraction + sliding-window Hamming similarity matching).
 Matched pairs appear in the duplicate list with a **Clip Offset** column showing where in the source the clip starts.